 The Teach USA program connects enthusiastic, highly qualified international teachers with U.S. primary and secondary schools to promote cultural understanding and public diplomacy.

 Our primary goal is to facilitate an exceptional professional exchange program for teachers from all around the world to share their knowledge and experience in the U.S.

 Through travel and cultural exchange, we help individuals reach their full potential, leading to a more tolerant, peaceful and environmentally sustainable world.

 The purpose of the Teach USA program is to promote interaction and enhance mutual understanding between U.S. and international teachers.
-Participating teachers are placed in a K-12 school for up to 3 years and teach a wide range of subjects.
+Participating teachers are placed in an accredited K-12 school (that meets or exceeds state standards) for up to 3 years and teach a wide range of subjects.
 During this program teachers can expect to sharpen their professional skills and take part in cross-cultural activities within their schools and local communities.

 Greenheart Exchange provides two (2) program options:

-A host school is any school, public or private, that is committed to supporting international education and cultural exchange.
+A host school is an accredited school (public or private), that meets or exceeds state standards, and that is committed to supporting international education and cultural exchange.
 Host schools do not pay a program fee but are expected to work with Greenheart Exchange as partners with the shared goal of providing our international teachers adequate support before, during, and after the program.

 Host schools must be willing to offer teachers full-time (at least 32 hours/week) teaching positions and a salary and benefits equal to that of their American counterparts.
 Some best practices for host schools include: